ned14/outcome/doc/src/content/faq/_index.md

 not do any of this, but subsequent WG21 papers do propose various interoperation mechanisms, [one of which](https://wg21.link/P0786) Outcome implements so code using Expected will seamlessly interoperate with code using Outcome.

+## Is Outcome riddled with undefined behaviour for const, const-containing and reference-containing types?

+The short answer is yes, but it probably won't matter to you in practice.

+The longer answer is that the same problem affects lots of C++ out there, so lots of production code will break if Outcome ever breaks on this.

+Before the C++ 14 standard, placement new into storage which used to contain a const type was straight out always undefined behaviour, period.
+Thus all assignment to a `result<const T>`, or indeed an `optional<const T>`, is always undefined behaviour before C++ 14.
+From `[basic.life]` for the C++ 11 standard:

+> Creating a new object at the storage location that a const object with static,
+> thread, or automatic storage duration occupies or, at the storage location
+> that such a const object used to occupy before its lifetime ended results
+> in undefined behavior.

+This being excessively restrictive, from C++ 14 onwards, `[basic_life]` now states:

+> If, after the lifetime of an object has ended and before the storage which
+> the object occupied is reused or released, a new object is created at the
+> storage location which the original object occupied, a pointer that
+> pointed to the original object, a reference that referred to the original
+> object, or the name of the original object will automatically refer to the
+> new object and, once the lifetime of the new object has started, can be
+> used to manipulate the new object, if:
+>
+>   — the storage for the new object exactly overlays the storage location which
+>     the original object occupied, and
+>
+>   — the new object is of the same type as the original object (ignoring the
+>     top-level cv-qualifiers), and
+>
+>   — the type of the original object is not const-qualified, and, if a class type,
+>     does not contain any non-static data member whose type is const-qualified
+>     or a reference type, and
+>
+>   — neither the original object nor the new object is a potentially-overlapping
+>     subobject

+Leaving aside my personal objections to giving placement new of non-const non-reference types magical pointer renaming powers, the upshot is that if you want defined behaviour for placement new of types containing const types or references, you must store the pointer returned by placement new, and use that pointer for all further reference to the newly created object.
+This obviously adds eight bytes of storage to a `result<const T>`, which is highly undesirable given all the care and attention paid to keeping it small.
+The alternative is to use {{% api "std::launder" %}}, which was added in C++ 17, to 'launder' the storage into which we placement new before each and every use of that storage.
+This forces the compiler to reload the object stored by placement new on every occasion, and not assume it is can be constant propagated, which impacts codegen quality.

+As neither situation is obviously desirable, after much thought I have decided to simply do nothing apart from add this FAQ entry.
+I would say that because Outcome is 100% header-only, the compiler can always see that assignment performs placement new, and thus the compiler always knows that the preceding const or reference object is dead, and there is now a new const or reference object in its place.
+I appreciate that this is a hand waving response, and code using Outcome will still contain undefined behaviour if you use a const type, or a type containing const or reference types.

+However the reality on the ground is that a ton of production C++ code does placement new of types potentially containing const or reference types, and it is highly unlikely that C++ compilers will, in practice, break all that production code, especially as the template type supplied to library code is often outside one's control.
+If, however, compilers do end up moving ahead on optimising this aggressively, Outcome will need to add laundering for any type containing const or reference types, for which one needs Reflection into the language in any case.
+We shall thus wait until later to see what happens.

+If you wish to be kept abreast of changes on this topic, please add yourself to https://github.com/ned14/outcome/issues/185 which is the issue tracking this bug.